menickname/waafle/docs/DEMO.md

 * **What are pros and cons of using an ORF-based gene caller rather than homology-based gene definitions?**
 ***

-## Extension B: Experimenting with parameters
+## Extension B: Experimenting with LGT-calling parameters

 As noted above, there are many options for tuning the behavior of `waafle_orgscorer` using its configuration flags.
 The default settings for these parameters have all been pre-tuned for high sensitivity and specificity (based on evaluations of synthetic contigs of known LGT status).
 However, depending on your application, it may be useful to tune parameters for a more sensitive and less specific analysis (or vice versa).